We encourage all our children to take pride in their appearance, and wearing the correct uniform is a great way to start.

 - Black/dark grey on bottoms

-We provide a uniform with our logo which we prefer children to wear.
-We do however permit plain sweatshirts/T-shirts or Polo Shirts as long as they are the correct colour.
+Items of uniform displaying the school logo can be ordered from myclothing.com.
+While we prefer children to wear a uniform with our logo on, we do permit children to wear plain sweatshirts/T-shirts or Polo Shirts as long as they are the correct colour.

 Uniforms are as follows: